Geoffrey II of Brittany: Death

+Poetry

+Geoffrey is the probable author of two vernacular Old French poems in the trouvère style.
+Both are debate poems or jeux-partis and possibly the earliest examples of the type.
+One of these is the bilingual poem Jauseme, quel vos est semblant, in which the "count of Brittany" (coms de Bretagna) poses a question to the troubadour Gaucelm Faidit, who responds in Old Occitan rather than French.
+As the poem identifies the debaters merely as the count of Brittany and Gaucelm, there has been some debate about their identities, but Geoffrey is accepted as the most probable candidate for the count.
+The topic of the debate is whether making love should be the first thing or the last thing lovers do when meeting.
+Geoffrey takes the latter position.

+In his other known work, Gasse, par droit me respondez, Geoffrey poses a question to the trouvère Gace Brulé.
+Gace addresses his interlocutor simply as sire, but the heading in one manuscript identifies the question poser as the "count of Brittany" (keu de Bretaigne).
+Gace also mentions his time in Brittany in another poem and in three other poems he addresses Geoffrey in the envoi, twice by name and once by title (count).
+It has been speculated that Geoffrey's court may have been the location where the jeu-parti of the trouvères was picked up by the troubadours, becoming the Occitan partimen.

 Portrayals

 In literature

 Geoffrey II of Brittany is a major character in the play The Lion in Winter (1966) by James Goldman where his portrayal is reminiscent of that made by Gerald of Wales, and in the novel Devil's Brood (2008) by Sharon Kay Penman.
 He is also mentioned in the tragedies The Troublesome Reign of King John (anonymous, c.1589), King John (1593–1596) by William Shakespeare and King John by Richard Valpy, the poem Le petit Arthur de Bretagne à la tour de Rouen (1822) by Marceline Desbordes-Valmore, the drama Arthur de Bretagne (1885) by Louis Tiercelin and the novels Lionheart (2011) and A King's Ransom (2014) by Sharon Kay Penman, as well as in the second volume of the trilogy Le Château des Poulfenc (2009) by Brigitte Coppin.

 In theatre and television

 Geoffrey has been portrayed by John Castle in the movie The Lion in Winter (1968) and by John Light in the 2003 made-for-TV remake.
 He has also been portrayed by Austin Somervell (as a boy) and Martin Neil (as an adult) in the BBC TV drama series The Devil's Crown (1978).